Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3

 \subsection{Building Literature-based Building Block Table (LBBT)}

 To construct the initial bead dictionary, we integrated two complementary sources from the Martini 3 framework and compiled them into a literature-based building block table (LBBT).
-The first source is the list of 49 different molecular fragments (37 different types of beads) reported in the Martini small molecule dataset \cite{Alessandri2022}, where each entry corresponds to a chemically defined substructure derived from validated coarse-grained models.
-Examples include: (a) CH$_{3}$CH$_{2}$COOH mapped to bead P2, (b) CH$_{3}$COOH mapped to SP2, (c) a –CH$_{2}$OH group bonded to a trifluoromethyl unit mapped to TP1d.
+The first source is the list of all the 90 small molecules reported in the Martini small molecule dataset \cite{Alessandri2022}, where each entry corresponds to a chemically defined substructure derived from validated coarse-grained models.
 These fragment-level entries are chemically precise with respect to the influence of neighboring atoms and topological features.
-The second source is the supplementary Table 24 from the Martini 3 force field \cite{Souza2021}, which lists default bead assignments for generic chemical groups without contextual detail.
+The second source, that we use is the supplementary Table 24 from the Martini 3 force field \cite{Souza2021}, which lists default bead assignments for generic chemical groups without contextual detail.
 Here, the examples include: (a) alcohol mapped to P1, (b) carboxylic acid to P2, (c) phenol to N6, (d) linear alkane to C1, etc. While this table lacks fragment specificity, it covers the most common functional groups.

 As a third source, we incorporated the benchmark dataset reported in the Gr{\"u}newald study \cite{Grunewald_2025}, which introduces a line-notation designed to represent coarse-grained models across resolutions.
 This dataset is chemically significant because it systematically aggregates many validated Martini mappings in machine-readable form, spanning diverse functional groups and bead types, thereby broadening coverage beyond fragment lists and generic group defaults.
 From this dataset, we added fragment-to-bead correspondences that recur across mapped molecules, including: (a) sulfonamide-like fragments mapped to P4, which we represent with multiple chemically distinct sulfonamide fragments, (b) cyanamide mapped to P4d, (c) carbon disulfide mapped to C6, and (d) carbon dioxide mapped to SC6.
 These three sources were then merged to create a unified dictionary, LBBT, containing a total of 254 fragments.